Bearing Fruit as a Christian – The Incredible Process of Pruning in the Bible

 I am sure, as a general rule, most of us could do without winter!

 Bu some fruit trees require a winter in order to go through the dormant period that is required for them to produce fruit in the spring.
-This “chilling time” is a season of preparation for the tree and the amount of chilling required is dependent upon the tree.
+This “chilling time” is a season of preparation for the tree and the amount of chilling required is dependent upon the tree.“It is said that in some countries trees will grow, but will bear no fruit because there is no winter there.” – John Bunyan Click To Tweet

 Like bears go through hibernation, some trees also go through a ‘resting state’ where they experience the loss of their fruit and “rest” while they prepare for the next season.
 The cold, the barrenness comes, and, when the warmer weather approaches, they begin to come alive and bud again with new life and new fruit!